-Mayhew’s Community Veterinary Clinic provides free preventative Veterinary Interventions for low-income pet owners living within one of five London boroughs – Ealing, Brent, Hammersmith & Fulham, Kensington and Chelsea, and Westminster.
+Mayhew’s Community Veterinary Clinic provides free preventative veterinary interventions for pet owners who cannot otherwise afford it living within one of five London boroughs – Ealing, Brent, Hammersmith & Fulham, Kensington and Chelsea, and Westminster.
 To receive our Veterinary Interventions, you must self-declare that you meet our eligibility criteria, be legally responsible for the animal and are over 18 years of age.
 For more information, click here.

 When puppies and kittens are born they receive some natural protection against disease from their mother’s milk, however this protection is only temporary and declines in the first few weeks of life, leaving them at risk of infection and disease.
 Your vet will vaccinate your puppy or kitten at around 8 and 12 weeks of age to counteract this.
 However, the vaccines don’t usually become effective until 7 - 14 days after both doses have been given.
 As such, it’s essential to keep your pet away from both other pets and places they might have been, to protect them from harm.

 Vaccinations are available for dogs and cats over eight weeks old and are a simple combination of two injections, 4 weeks apart for dogs and puppies and 3-4 weeks apart for cats and kittens, followed by yearly boosters.

 Animals attending our Vaccination Clinic can attend for their primary course of vaccinations.
 After this, we would require them to be neutered to continue attending our Clinic.